 But not all neighbor conflicts result in quantifiable, significant money damages.
 Plus, the time involved in meeting with an attorney, engaging in discovery, and ultimately having an attorney present the situation to a jury, could be far more burdensome than whatever your neighbor was doing, and easily cost thousands of dollars.

 Mediation is often an easier way to solve conflicts.
 It works particularly well in situations where the parties have an ongoing relationship that will exist after the dispute.
-(Consider the awkwardness of suing your neighbors, and then running into them every week in the lobby or local drug store!)

 If you live in a large city, finding no-cost or low-cost mediation services is surprisingly easy.
-Various groups and organizations, in some cases affiliated with small claims courts, will provide experienced mediators who know how to structure the conversation in a way to promote discussion, positive momentum, and compromise
+Various groups and organizations, in some cases affiliated with small claims courts, will provide experienced mediators who know how to structure the conversation in a way to promote discussion, positive momentum, and compromise.

 You might feel that these ideas are unfair to you because your neighbor should refrain from the offending activities in the first place.
 This might be true.
 But remember, it might not be worth your time and effort to initiate legal action.
 In the above situations, as in many others, your neighbor's conduct is annoying but not necessarily illegal.